utopia-foss/dantro/doc/specializing.rst

 For the former, we suggest to refer to the individual creator's documentation, e.g. :ref:`pcr_ext_specializing`.

-For the latter, we recommend to use the existing :py:mod:`dantro.plot_creators` as examples for how this can be achieved; we are happy to support the implementation of new plot creators, so feel free to post an issue to `the project page <https://gitlab.com/utopia-project/dantro>`_.
+For the latter, we recommend to use the existing :py:mod:`dantro.plot.creators` as examples for how this can be achieved; we are happy to support the implementation of new plot creators, so feel free to post an issue to `the project page <https://gitlab.com/utopia-project/dantro>`_.

 .. note::